kjolley/BIGSdb_documentation/dbase_setup.rst

 The script can be called as follows: ::

  getrefs.pl getrefs.conf

+ Run either as the 'postgres' user or an account that is allowed to connect as the postgres user.

 This should be run periodically from a CRON job, e.g. every hour.